Seattle Children’s moving Tri-City clinic to bigger spot next spring

 The clinic hosts a cancer survivor program, craniofacial, endocrinology, genetic counseling, neurology, orthopedics, prenatal care for high-risk pregnancies, rehabilitative medicine and more.
 It is the regional hub for cardiology services.

 Its screens patients who are scheduled for surgery at the main hospital in Seattle to determine if they are strong enough for surgery.
-The service can save families the trip across the Cascade Mountains if it turns out the patient is suited to surgery.
+The service can save families the trip across the Cascade Mountains if it turns out the patient is not suited to surgery.

 Visiting surgeons perform pediatric and other procedures at Kadlec Regional Medical Center and at Lourdes in Pasco.